Notification

 Calculated fields are disabled for Looker data sources.

-Exceptionally large models (generally >100 Explores) may cause long delays or timeouts during the data source creation process.
+Exceptionally large models (generally those with more than 100 Explores) may cause long delays or timeouts during the data-source creation process.

-There can only be 20 dimensions in a table, and tables may additionally contain metrics.
+There can be a maximum of 20 dimensions in a table, and tables may additionally contain metrics.

-The Looker download_with_limit permission restricts the number of rows a user may load in Looker Studio.
+The Looker download_with_limit permission restricts the number of rows that a user may load in Looker Studio.

 Troubleshooting